Joezanini/service_app_token_getter/README.md

 The above Integration and Service App Credentials can be plugged into the respective environment variable in .env.example.

-The Integration needs to be registered with scopes spark:all and spark:applications_token selected for registering [Webex webhooks](https://developer.webex.com/docs/api/v1/webhooks).
+The Integration needs to be registered with scopes spark:all, spark:applications_token, application:webhooks_write, and application:webhooks_read selected for registering [Webex webhooks](https://developer.webex.com/docs/api/v1/webhooks).

 The Service App needs to be scoped according to the permissions and licenses of the org in use.
 For testing